CyborgApe78/Jump-and-Stuff-Design-Doc/Game Modes/Randomizer.md

 ----

 Various aspects of the game are randomized.
-Logic is used to make sure the game is beatable
+Logic is used to make sure the game is beatable Look at ori randomizer dat to see how they do pickup assignment During randomizer show generic pickup icon on map, until seen.
+Look how dread randomizer does it Rando logic with and without having to use teleport

 Need to decide between:
 	[[Metroid Dread]] makes you have to save to keep items